 There are few things like a sparkling Christmas Tree that can bring a smile to our faces so easily.
 Every year around this time, almost instinctually, many of us acquire an evergreen tree of some variety to put in our homes.
-This year Christmas Tree vendors are reporting record sales.
-The New York Times recently ran an article entitled “Christmas tree sales are booming as pandemic-weary Americans seek solace.”
+This year, tree vendors are finding themselves in short supply of fresh cut trees.
+We saw something similar last year, when Christmas Tree vendors are reported record sales.
+Then, the New York Times recently ran an article entitled “Christmas tree sales are booming as pandemic-weary Americans seek solace.”
 Therein, it is suggested that by going out and getting a Christmas Tree, many Americans are seeking some level of joy in order to compensate for not being able to spend time with family and friends as in a normal year.
 Doug Hundley, a spokesman for the National Christmas Tree Association agrees, and suggests that this year’s Christmas Tree sales can be attributed, at least in part, to the COVID crisis we are currently trudging our way through.
 “We didn’t realize that the Christmas spirit was going to help people with what we’ve heard called the ‘Covid blues,” Hundley said.

 If we think about it, this is quite a strange practice yielding an unexpected result.
 After all, quite often we aren’t talking about a small plant placed in the corner of a room, but a full sized tree occupying a significant amount of space in a prominent place.
 Then, of course, once the tree is in the house there is the matter of decorating it, which can be a time consuming endeavor to ensure the lights all properly show and the garland and ornaments hang just right.
 After all the effort, the payoff is that we’ve produced something that is beautiful, albeit strange.
 Our consumer driven culture would place the meaning and value of a Christmas Tree in its ability to lift our spirits, like a unique product.
 However, if the Christmas Tree is just a consumer affair, like so many products, whatever joy we gain from it will quickly fade.
 Such an explanation would seem insufficient for this practice.
 The amount of time and energy required to get to this end result alone suggests that there must be some deeper meaning, right?
 Why is it that we even do this in the first place?